 At the present time the University does not ‘guarantee’ any accommodation to any group of students.

 Room allocations for successful applicants are made during the period July to September.

-- If we are successful in obtaining a place in halls, you will be sent an email giving you instructions on how to view and accept this offer via the online accommodation system.
+- If you are successful in obtaining a place in halls, you will be sent an email giving you instructions on how to view and accept this offer via the online accommodation system.
 You are advised to check the email address you gave us on a regular basis to see if you have been made an offer of housing, missed deadlines may result in you losing your room allocation.
 It is advisable to store our email address firstname.lastname@example.org in your contacts list to prevent these emails being treated as spam.

 - If you are unsuccessful in obtaining a place in halls, you will be given further information on how the waiting list for halls operates, or if required, help finding alternative accommodation.